Hutton Roof Crags Fell Race

 Hutton Roof Crags, United Kingdom • 23 May 2026

-This event is the 40th edition of a traditional fell race.
-The course covers approximately 7 miles (11.2 km) with 400 meters of ascent.
-The route includes Hutton Roof Crags and Farleton Knott.
+This is the 40th running of a traditional fell race over 6.74 miles (10.8 km) with approximately 412 metres of ascent.
+The route takes in Hutton Roof Crags and Farleton Knott, generally following established paths while only the beginning and end are marked.

 Race information